 - Stuff and (optional) add squeakers.

-- Sew the top of the toy closed with a double outside seam, one across the hair plus face fabric, and another just above in the fleece hair only.*
+- If cheating instead of invisible stitching (like me on this toy ), sew the top of the toy closed with a double outside seam, one across the hair plus face fabric, and another just above in the fleece hair only.
+Otherwise, you can be a good little monster and use the normal method to fold the gap seam allowance into the toy and hand sew the toy closed with an invisible stitch.

 - Trim any threads or rough edges if/as needed, and enjoy!

-*Note: This is why we positioned the hair just higher than the head.
+We positioned the hair just higher than the head.
 Fleece is non-fray, so the raw edges don’t need to be turned inwards.
 My heavy duty materials were pretty tough for sewing when doubled over with the extra layers.
-I was worried about it being too thick with the addition of the fabric and fleece, especially at the corners of the head.
-This proved much easier.
+I was worried about it being too thick with the addition of the fabric and fleece, especially at the corners where seams meet.
+Finishing with the exposed fleece edge was much easier.
 You can, of course, flip these edges inwards instead, if you wish.
+If you’re sewing thick materials, make sure your sewing machine can safely manage the bulk.